Chlamydia In The Mouth (Oral Chlamydia)

 • Symptoms of acute epididymo-orchitis – acute redness, pain, or swelling of a testicle or both testes (this can be very painful and requires urgent medical care)

-Does oral chlamydia go away on its own? – if chlamydia is untreated, it is thought that up to 50% of people will clear the infection themselves within 12 months.
+If chlamydia is left untreated, it is thought that up to 50% of people will clear the infection themselves within 12 months.
 However, in the remainder of people who don’t clear the infection, a chronic chlamydial infection becomes established, and in the longer term this can result in serious negative medical outcomes.

 Make sure you use treatment correctly – it is important that you: